imranrazik/imranrazik.github.io/index.md

 4. *How well can we predict cooperative outcomes given actor and receiver identity?*<br/>

-Feel free to reach out if you’re curious to know more about my research progress!
+Feel free to reach out if you’re curious to know more about my research!
 You can also find my most recent publications [here](https://imranrazik.github.io/CV.html). <br/>